jhyang13/Duke-MaterialsMine-Input-Convert/README.md

   The script reads the Excel file and generates individual XML files based on the provided XML schema.
 Two specific elements, `SIMULATION-FEA` and `MATERIALPROPERTIES-FEA`, are skipped during the conversion process.

 ### Output
 For each row in the Excel file, the script generates an XML file named using the ID from that row and saves it to the specified output directory.
-The script also prints a confirmation message for each file created.